-The Divine Apocalypse Series is an urban fantasy written by La’Von Gittens.
-It explores the horror words can create.
-This piece of speculetive fiction is determined to discover the channel between religion and mental illness.
+The Divine Apocalypse Series is an apocalyptic horror fantasy written like a superhero’s soap opera.
+In La’Von Gittens’ first urban fantasy explores the horror words can create.
+Through monsters and epic battles, this piece of speculative fiction explores the connections between religion and mental illness.
 Characters struggle to keep their sanity in a world where you don’t only face your inner demons, you smash them into a red paste.

 The Divine Universe

 Much is lost as the hands of time filter through existence but history echoes as all myths have a seed of truth.
 Before time was created there were many great celestial beings; they were the authorities that governed the nothingness that was.
 As a muddy ball of bacteria grew, thus became life and the celestial beings nourished that life.
 They were called “gods”, “aliens”, but above all “masters.”
 Each of them favored life for their own reasons.